-- 1. The content of the test, including the learning objectives, is described in the course and test descriptions and is made available to students at least at the start of the semester. - 2.
-The examiner determines the period of time allowed to students to take the test as well as any aids that students may use during the test, subject to the guidelines and instructions provided by the Examination Board.
-This information must be stated on the examination paper. - 3.
-The test timetable will be published through the portal no later than 1 week before the start of the test period in question.
+1. The content of the test, including the learning objectives, is described in the module description booklet, to be found on the website (https://portal.fhict.nl/es) and is made available to students 1 week before the start of the semester with the publication of the module description booklet.

+- 2. The examiner determines the period of time allowed to students to take the test as well as any aids that students may use during the test, subject to the guidelines and instructions provided by the Examination Board.
+This information must be stated on the examination paper and in the module description booklet. - 3.
+The test timetable will be published through intranet or mailing no later than 1 week before the start of the test period in question.